Lucas-84/weisfeiler-lehman/README.md

 # Weisfeiler-Lehman heuristic for graph isomorphism

+Compile the program with `make`, the resulting binary is `a`.

+Test the program on all the files in `tests/` with `make test`.

+You may want to compile the programs used to generate the examples :

-  `gcc -Wall -Wextra -std=c99 a.c -o a`
+* Random graphs: `gcc -Wall -Wextra -std=c99 gen-random.c -o gen-random`
-  `gcc -Wall -Wextra -std=c99 gen-random.c -o gen-random` `gcc -Wall -Wextra -std=c99 gen-random-perm.c -o gen-random-perm`
+* Random isomorphic graphs: `gcc -Wall -Wextra -std=c99 gen-random-perm.c -o gen-random-perm`

 http://www.di.ens.fr/algoL3/Projets/isomorphisme.pdf